Blake-Madden/tinyexpr-plusplus/README.md

 - Supports C and C++ style comments.
 - Released under the zlib license - free for nearly any use.
 - Easy to use and integrate with your code.
-- Thread-safe, parser is in a self-contained object.
+- Thread-safe; parser is in a self-contained object.

 ## Changes from TinyExpr